 A penetration test is an assessment by an expert company of your website and network to find weaknesses.
 This is essential if your website includes custom software or any kind of ecommerce services.
 Poor technical practices can result in custom software being full of holes and these are well documented in a standard list known as the OWASP top 10.
 This list are the standard vulnerabilities that almost all hackers focus on – ensure your penetration test includes checks against the OWASP top 10.
 Simple!

-Many hackers don’t have to be clever because users make it easy by choosing ‘password123’ – hackers automate attacks testing thousands of obvious passwords until they get lucky!
+Hackers automate attacks by testing thousands of obvious passwords until they get lucky.
+So many hackers don’t have to be clever, because users make it easy by choosing ‘password123’.
 Users must take passwords seriously, choose long passwords that are hard to guess, use different passwords, and don’t share.
 Software can be used to store passwords securely, but if people must write down details then these must be locked away.
 Make sure your systems are configured to enforce good password discipline and lock out users after repeated failure attempts.
-Sensitive systems should be protected by 2 pieces of information, not just a password (this is called ‘2 factor’ or ‘multi-factor’ authentication).
+Sensitive systems should be protected by two pieces of information, not just a password (this is called ‘two-factor’ or ‘multi-factor’ authentication).

 Establish how you will handle a crisis in advance.
 Who’s in charge if you are attacked by ransomware and decisions need to be taken on the spot.
 GDPR makes specific requirements about notifying the ICO if you suffer a security breach – who is responsible for making this happen; failure to do so will result in a fine.